-3.1 Junction Strategy
+3.2 Junction Strategy

-3.1.1 An early assessment on junction capacity has shown that the junction strategy for dualling of the A47 should be that all junctions should be at-grade though with key junctions formed as roundabouts.
-There appears no justification for grade separated junctions, although passive designs could be made for future-grade separation if considered appropriate.
+3.2.1 An early assessment on junction capacity has shown that the junction strategy for dualling of the A47 could be that all junctions be at-grade though with key junctions formed as roundabouts.
+Nevertheless the strategic and economic benefits for grade separated junctions will be sensitivity tested at the detailed Option Appraisal stage of the project.

-3.2 Route Description and Key Constraints
+3.3 Route Description and Key Constraints

-- 3.2.1 The existing route of the A47 carriageway between the A47 / A16 junction in the west (near Peterborough) and the A47 Lynn Road junction in the east (north east of Wisbech) has been broken down into four individual route sections for which engineering options will be considered for the proposed dualling of the A47.
+- 3.3.1 The existing route of the A47 carriageway between the A47 / A16 junction in the west (near Peterborough) and the A47/ Lynn Road junction in the east (north east of Wisbech) has been broken down into four individual route sections for which engineering options will be considered for the proposed dualling of the A47.

 - Section 1 (A16 to Thorney Bypass)

 - Section 2 (Thorney Bypass to Guyhirn)

 - Section 3 (Guyhirn to Wisbech)

 - Section 4 (Wisbech Bypass)

-3.3 Potential Route Alignment Options
+3.4 Potential Route Alignment Options

-3.3.1 Potential route alignment options for the various A47 route sections are summarised in Figure 3.1.
+3.4.1 Potential route alignment options for the various A47 route sections are summarised in Figure 3.1.